uboslinux/ubos-docs/sphinx/developers/manifest/roles.rst

 ^^^^^^^^^^^

-``phpmodules`` is a list of names of PHP modules that need to be activated before the app or accessory can be successfully run.
+``phpmodules`` is a list of names of PHP modules that need to be activated before the :term:`App` or :term:`Accessory` can be successfully run.
 Here is an example:

 .. code-block:: json